-Q1 2 Dawai Li^a and Nelson Cowan^b

-- ^aCenter for Cognitive Neuroscience, Duke University, Durham, NC, USA - 4 ^bDepartment of Psychological Sciences, University of Missouri-Columbia, Columbia, MO, USA
+Dawai Li and Nelson Cowan Center for Cognitive Neuroscience, Duke University, Durham, NC, USA Department of Psychological Sciences, University of Missouri-Columbia, Columbia, MO, USA

-5 Synonyms
+Synonyms

-6 Acoustic memory; Echoic memory
+Acoustic memory; Echoic memory

-7 Definition
+Definition

-8 Auditory memory is the storage of information about sounds, including both acoustic features

-9 (sensory memory) and categorical information about sound categories and multi-sound structure.
+Auditory memory is the storage of information about sounds, including both acoustic features (sensory memory) and categorical information about sound categories and multi-sound structure.

-10 Detailed Description
+Detailed Description

 Auditory memory plays a critical role in various aspects of human activities, such as music, verbal learning, and communication.
-For example, when a person says, "I said 'rice,' not 'lice,'" the listener memory, short-term auditory memory, and generated abstract memory (Cowan 1984; Crowder 🔇

-13 must keep the word "rice" in auditory memory to compare it with the word "lice" afterwards.
+For example, when a person says, "I said 'rice,' not 'lice,'" the listener must keep the word "rice" in auditory memory to compare it with the word "lice" afterward.

-14 It is widely accepted that auditory memory can be partitioned into three components: echoic

-16 1976; Massaro 1975; Neisser 1967).
+It is widely accepted that auditory memory can be partitioned into three components (Cowan 1984; Crowder 1976; Massaro 1975; Neisser 1967), which Massaro terms preperceptual auditory storage (known also as echoic memory), synthesized auditory memory, and generated abstract memory.
 Figure 1 illustrates these components and their relationships.

-17 Preperceptual Auditory Storage
+Preperceptual Auditory Storage

-Preperceptual auditory storage retains the uncategorized representations of auditory inputs that have 18 not yet been fully processed (Massaro 1975) and is also referred to as short auditory storage (Cowan 19 1984).
+Preperceptual auditory storage retains the uncategorized representations of auditory inputs that have not yet been fully processed (Massaro 1975) and is also referred to as short auditory storage (Cowan 1984).
 It is the auditory counterpart of what is thought of as iconic memory in the visual domain.
-20 Preperceptual auditory storage is the first step in auditory processing and starts right after an auditory 21 stimulus enters perception.
+Preperceptual auditory storage is the first step in auditory processing and starts right after an auditory stimulus enters perception.
 The duration of preperceptual auditory storage is very short.
-Most 22 researchers agree that it lasts less than 300 ms. One compelling source of evidence for the duration 23 of preperceptual auditory storage comes from the finding that when a sound is very short (e.g., less 24 than 100 ms), it is still perceived as lasting for about a quarter of a second, which is considered to be 25 the duration of preperceptual auditory storage (for a review see Cowan 1984).
-26
+Most researchers agree that it lasts less than 300 ms. One compelling source of evidence for the duration of preperceptual auditory storage comes from the finding that when a sound is very short (e.g., less than 100 ms), it is still perceived as lasting for about a quarter of a second, which is considered to be the duration of preperceptual auditory storage (for a review see Cowan 1984).

-27 Synthesized Auditory Memory
+Synthesized Auditory Memory

 The auditory features stored in preperceptual auditory storage can be further analyzed to form integrated representations of sound.
 These integrated representations are considered to be stored in synthesized auditory memory (Massaro 1975).
 The term "synthesized" refers to the process in which auditory features such as pitch, loudness, and aspects of timbre are analyzed and combined into integrated auditory representations.
-The duration of the synthesized auditory memory appears to
+The duration of the synthesized auditory memory appears to vary from less than 1 s up to 30 s, depending on how it is measured, but it is most often found to be several seconds (Cowan 1984).